dirkpetersen/hpc-containers/README.md

 Here we will discuss the implementation of rootless containers enabled by Linux user name spaces (available since Kernel 3.8) and how to interact with a local docker registry.
 This enables users to create and manage containers directly on an HPC login node without friction.

-### user namespaces with /etc/subuid and /etc/subgid
+### User namespaces with /etc/subuid and /etc/subgid

 user namespaces are required for unprivileged users who would like to create or modify containers for which they must "be root" inside a container.
 As an unprivileged user per definition cannot "be root" or have sudo access on the host (outside the container), user namespaces simply map uid 0 (root) inside the container to a higher uid on the host (e.g. the compute or login node) using the config files /etc/subuid and /etc/subgid.
 They also add an allotted range of 65536 UIDs to the container which is required by any Unix system to function properly.